jackruse/ibm-python/README.md

 # ibm-python
-Python for Data Science, AI &amp; Development from IBM on Coursera, Week 1
+Python for Data Science, AI &amp; Development from IBM on Coursera